Skip to Content

 Defenses Against Drug Trafficking Charges in Boston

-By reviewing lab reports, requesting underlying data, and, when appropriate, consulting independent professionals, the firm builds defenses that focus on the accuracy and fairness of the proof being used in Boston courts.
-This detail-oriented approach can support motions to suppress or exclude evidence and may significantly change how a case is resolved.
+The attorneys examine how laboratory testing was conducted and documented.
+Errors in weighing, contamination during testing, and incomplete documentation can all undermine the reliability of the government’s evidence.
+By reviewing lab reports, requesting underlying data, and when appropriate consulting independent professionals, the firm builds defenses focused on the accuracy and fairness of the proof being used.
+This approach can support motions to suppress or exclude evidence and may significantly change how a case is resolved.

 How Boston Drug Trafficking Cases Move Through the Courts

-Contact DeGiacomo & Mikhlin, P.C. online or call (617) 941-3666 today to get started with our Boston drug trafficking attorney.
+Contact Degiacomo & Mikhlin, P.C. online or call (617) 941-3666 today to speak with a Boston drug trafficking attorney.

 Continue Reading Read Less